22 even the righteousness of God, through faith in Jesus Christ, to all and on all who believe. For there is no difference;

 22 even the righteousness of God,

-Paul made it clear that he was referring to God’s righteousness, not man’s.
+Paul made it clear that he referred to God’s righteousness, not man’s.
 He repeated the phrase “the righteousness of God” from the previous verse.

 through [means] faith in Jesus Christ,

 It is faith that answers the law’s accusation against man.
-What man could not do God did; He provided the solution for him by faith.
+God did what man could not do; He provided the solution for him by faith.
 This should cause a sigh of relief in mankind.

 The object (objective genitive) of our faith is worthy and reliable of such a faith.
 Faith in Jesus Christ is the way we receive God’s righteousness.
 Faith is the means to obtain God’s righteousness through Christ.
 Faith is not a merit whereby we earn salvation by the execution of faith.
 God’s system of salvation (by faith) is the means to carry us to the object of our faith—the death of Christ for our sins on the cross.

 to [relationship] all [universal] and on [direction] all [universal] who believe.

 Salvation is unto all who believe because there is no difference as to the fact of their sinfulness.
 Justification is unto all who believe.

 The emphasis on the repetition of the word “all” in this phrase shows the universal offer of God’s righteousness to anyone who believes.
 Belief is the distinguishing feature of those who receive God’s righteousness.
 The word “believe” parallels the word “faith” in the previous clause.
 Faith is the central mode for knowing God.